spear-sim/spear/code/experiments/rl_openbot/README.md

 cmake -D CMAKE_BUILD_TYPE=Release -D RBDL_BUILD_STATIC=ON -D RBDL_BUILD_ADDON_URDFREADER=ON -D CMAKE_CXX_COMPILER="clang++" -D CMAKE_CXX_FLAGS="-fPIC -stdlib=libc++" ../
 make
 ```

-You might witness some compile time issues dues to one of the most recent commits.
-These are only minor issues due to the std namespace being ommited from some math functions.
-Replacing sin and cos by std::sin and std::cos in the required files should normally do the trick...

 ### Set symbolic links to the plugins